vsislab/Matterport3D-Layout/README.md

 - depth The depth map of the surfaces.

-The result should be a single file in HDF5 format.
+The result should be a single file in HDF5 format(the default format from “save” function in Matlab).

 # References